ropensci/roweb3/content/blog/2021-08-17-coworking-sessions/index.md

 These sessions will give you the opportunity to

 - Meet other package developers and rOpenSci staff
-- Co-work independently on work related to R (and perhaps focus on work that often gets neglected)
+- Cowork independently on work related to R (and perhaps focus on work that often gets neglected)
 - Get answers to your questions

 We will host sessions on the first Tuesday of the month, alternating times to accommodate different parts of the world.
+Come for the full 2 hrs or only as long as you need to ask your questions!

-Our first two co-working sessions will take place **[Tuesday September 7th 2021 9-11am Pacific](/events/coworking-2021-09/)** and **[Tuesday October 5th 2021 9-11am Australian Western]**
+Our first two co-working sessions will take place **[Tuesday September 7th 2021 9-11am Pacific](/events/coworking-2021-09/)** and **[Tuesday October 5th 2021 9-11am Australian Western](/events/coworking-2021-10/)**

 ## Format

 We'll be following the format we developed during our experimental label-athons:

 1. We start with introductions, giving everyone a chance to socialize and network before getting down to business
-2. We co-work for 25min either in a Quiet or Noisy room
+2. We co-work for 30min either in a Quiet or Noisy room
     - Mix and match as you like
     - 'Noisy' room is for discussing problems, asking questions, and chatting
 3. We have 5-min breaks with fun scavenger hunts to get you up and moving
 4. Repeat!
-We'll do a total of 3x 25min co-working blocks each separated by a 5-min break
+We'll do a total of 3x 30min co-working blocks each separated by a 5-min break
 5. Wrap up, a chance to share what we did and say good bye